birdofpreyru/csurf/README.md

-  This library has options allowing to mitigate these possibilities (by opting for various security options for CSRF cookies, which will instruct the browser to not pass CSRF cookie over insecure connections, _etc._), but, by default, the library does not eforce these options.
+  This library has options allowing to mitigate these possibilities (by opting for various security options for CSRF cookies, which will instruct the browser to not pass CSRF cookie over insecure connections, _etc._), but, by default, the library does not enforce these options.

   [Some argue](https://github.com/birdofpreyru/csurf/issues/1) that not enforcing these options by default is against security, and requires deprecation of the library (like happened to its upstream original);
-  IMHO, enforcing these options just adds headache in more common scenarious, and here is no security issue with the library, as long as it does exactly what users asks it to do.
+  IMHO, enforcing these options just adds headache in more common scenarios, and here is no security issue with the library, as long as it does exactly what users asks it to do.
 ---